Jules Release#

 Release Notes#

-These are done with a PR in this github repo
+These are done with a PR in this GitHub repo

-Often the release notes will have been prepared beforehand and have their own ticket.
+Often the release notes will have been prepared beforehand and have their own PR.
 In this case it makes more sense for you to review and commit that branch.
 See below for the relevant steps and the how to commit page for instructions.

 The user guide contains release notes for each JULES version which should detail any major commits.